mainmatter/mainmatter.com/src/posts/2024-01-10-ember-guides-fr-git-automation.md

 > "<YOUR-TOKEN>"
 ```

-Let's remove that `console.log` now the check is done.
-Once the `token` variable
+Let's remove that `console.log`.
+Once the `token` variable is declared and
-is declared and assigned, it can be used anywhere in the script, for instance in
+assigned, it can be used anywhere in the script, for instance in a function:
-a function:

 ```js
 /*